 Frequently asked questions

-- All exams will be completed and assessment due before the conclusion of the semester on Friday, 11 December.
+All exams will be completed and assessment due before the conclusion of the semester on Friday, 11 December.
 You can view the full academic calendar here.

 Subjects that utilise specialised equipment and facilities will either be delivered later in the program or, in some instances, provided in an alternative format.
 You should contact your subject coordinator and review the subject outline if you have any further questions.

-Applications for the Hardship Fund will open on 27 April.
-Details of student eligibility and the application process is provided at the following website : https://bond.edu.au/student-hardship-fund-covid-19.
+Applications for the Student Hardship Fund Semester 203 will open on 31 August.
+Details of student eligibility and the application process is provided at the following website: www.bond.edu.au/student-hardship-fund

 Financial assistance for international students

-The Queensland Government has announced $2.2 million in funding for counselling, tuition support, laptops, isolation care-packs, pre-prepared meals and other living expense payments to international students affected by the COVID-19 pandemic.
+The Queensland Government has announced funding to support international students affected by the COVID-19 pandemic.
 For more information see Study Queensland

 On 4 April 2020, the Government announced international students who have been in Australia for longer than 12 months and who find themselves in financial hardship during the coronavirus crisis will be able to access their Australian superannuation.
 For more information see the announcement.